ErfanRasti/arch-setup/docs/09_Shell_and_Terminal/1_shell_and_terminal.md

 Also you can use `]d` to go to the next diagnose or `[d` to go to the previous one.
 You can use `<leader>xx` to open the window including all diagnoses.

+To open a hyperlink in the browser use `gx`.

 **References:**

 - <https://dotfyle.com/neovim/colorscheme/trending>